Z# (Zee-sharp)

 // must at least be the number of parameters without default values.

-// should also work with a tuple (anonymous type)
+// should also work with an anonymous type

 func5(...params)